mrd1234/CouchbaseDocumentExpirySetter/README.md

 -p, --password     Required.
 Password for the specified Couchbase username

 -e, --expiry       Required.
-The number of minutes to set as expiry time for each document
+The number of minutes to set as expiry time for each document (use 0 if you want
+                   document to never expire)

 -v, --viewname     Required.
 The Couchbase map/reduce view used to get document ids